cpske/ISP/assignment/week1/signup-and-software.md

 ### Examples of Good Github Profiles

-Your Github account is part of your resume.
+Your Github account is part of **your resume**.
 Make it look professional!

 Include at least